briandinsmore/docusaurus/docs/Meshtastic/Getting Started.md

+## Do I need to change frequency/channel number in order to connect with other people?
+Most likely, no. The standard `LongFast` channel preset will cover your area.
+Some people are playing with using faster (shorter range) and slower (longer range) channels, but this is usually coordinated and not used long term.

 ## MQTT
 If you dont already have an MQTT gateway on your mesh or if you are a mobile node, you may want to setup an MQTT gateway.
 You likely do *not* want to use the `msh/US` topic, so let's setup the `msh/US/MI` topic.